troessner/articles/draft-how-does-mutant-work.markdown

 ```

 uses a neat little `Method#to_proc` feature you can read up on [here](https://andrewjgrimm.wordpress.com/2011/10/03/in-ruby-method-passes-you/).
-This line is identical to writing it like this:
+It is basically identical to writing it like this:

 ```Ruby
 config.includes.each do |include|